-- Natural language is computationally analyzed mostly in text form.
-Where given, speech is transcribed to text before. - Phonetics and phonology are largely disregarded in text mining, and they will play only a small role in this course. - In the end, this just means: one problem less to deal with.
+- Natural language is analyzed computationally mostly in text form.
+Where given, speech is transcribed to text before. - Phonetics and phonology are largely disregarded in text mining, and they will play only a small role in this course.

 Selected Problems of Spoken Language Processing